tranguyen192/backpackers_findsecretspots/README.md

 Author: Tra Nguyen

-For the implementation of my Multi Media Project 1 in the first semester (working title: Backpackers - Find Secret Spots), the following programming languages ​​have been used:
+For the implementation of my Multi Media Project 1 in the second semester (working title: Backpackers - Find Secret Spots), the following programming languages ​​have been used:
 - PHP and Javascript/jQuery
 - Markup-Language: HTML, the basic structure of the project
 - Style language: CSS, which is responsible for the appearance of the HTML documents.